Red Lion, Pennsylvania: Schools

 On March 19, 2009, the Red Lion Area School Board voted 8–0 to close 2 elementary schools in the district.
 Chanceford and Edgar Moore elementary schools closed at the end of the 2009 school year.
 The students from the schools were placed in other schools throughout the district including a brand new elementary school.
 The new school, Larry J. Macaluso Elementary School, was completed in 2009 and is named after the Red Lion Area School District superintendent, who retired the same year.

 School shooting

-On April 24, 2003, at the Red Lion Junior High School in Red Lion, James Sheets killed the principal of the school, Eugene Segro, before killing himself.
+On April 24, 2003, at the Red Lion Junior High School in Red Lion, 14-year-old James Sheets fatally shot the principal of the school, Eugene Segro, before killing himself.